Broadchurch series 1: Studio shooting and shooting schedule

 Not all shooting was done on location.
 Some sets were built at VISION Studios near Bristol (where the television series Skins had just finished filming).
 According to producer Richard Stokes, the studio sets were interiors, because equipment needs made it impractical to film on location, and included the Wessex Police Station.
-Two shots required "green screen" to composit images together.
+Two shots required "green screen" to composite images together.
 These green screen shots were filmed at Waterloo Film Studios in London.

 Broadchurch was shot in order.
 Very few scripted television programs are filmed in the order episodes are seen on the air.
 It is far more common to shoot out-of-order.
 Usually, scripts are broken down into their component scenes and shots.
 Scenes using the same locations or sets are shot at the same time, to minimise the time and expense of moving cameras and equipment.
 Broadchurch, however, was shot in order to keep the identity of the murderer a secret until the end of the production.

 Weather proved to be a hindrance to the production, and sometimes delayed shooting.
 Luckily, the sun shone during the first week of September 2012, which was also the first week of location shooting.
 But skies were partly or completely overcast for the remainder of the shoot.
 Additional location shooting occurred the last week of October and first week of November.
 The weather turned much colder, with heavy rain and gale-force winds these two weeks.
 Location shooting atop Harbour Cliff was scheduled for the first few days of November, but the weather created such safety concerns that this had to be cancelled.
 The production moved to Clevedon, and the clifftop filming was rescheduled for a few days later.
 (Luckily, the weather had cleared by then.)